Austin College Bulletin 2020-2021

 |Letter Grade||Grade Points||Letter Grade||Grade Points|

-Courses dropped before the end of the seventh week of classes will not be listed on the official transcript.
+Courses dropped before the end of the seventh week of classes or the date specified in the official academic calendar will not be listed on the official transcript.
 Courses with grades of F and U are counted as courses attempted for purposes of computing grade point averages.
 Courses with grades of S, W, WM, or I are not included in the computation of grade point averages.

 Course-Level Student Responsibility